phantomphildius/manager-readme/README.md

 # Hi, I'm Andrew

 I'm incredibly excited to start working together.
 I am quite excited you are a part of the team!
 While this document is not intended to replace personal interactions and developing mutual understandings as we work together.
 I do hope that it is helpful in giving you an idea about how I think, prefer to work, and my hope(s) for you.
-I intend for this document to be living and breathing.
+I intend for this document to evolve as I do.
+That does mean it may get out of date.
 If something seems off or different let me know or open a pull request.
-I did write this after all, so it can't be perfect 😈 .
+I did write this after all, so it can't be perfect.
 Lastly, these types of READMEs have [received some criticism](https://medium.com/@marcusblankenship/burn-your-manager-readme-a8bfab7b9d8f).
 I think the criticisms are valid.
 I intend not to ask you to do the work to make our relationship work, nor adjust your core beliefs to align with mine.
 My only intent is to put myself out in the open and spark conversation.

 ## Our average week

 We will always have a weekly one on one meeting at the same time, unless there is a P0 issue or one of us is on vacation, for at least 30 minutes.
-This meeting will serve as time to go over topics deeper than standup or a flyby in the kitchen.
+This meeting will serve as time to go over topics deeper than standup or a flyby in the kitchen or slack.
 I intend to talk about things of _substance_ during these conversations such as career goals, things you may want done differently, or comments and concerns about the team.
 All of that being said, this is **your time** and we can spend it how you see fit!
 It is as much up to you as it is to me to have topics ready for these meetings because I do not plan on canceling or skipping them.
 Let's make sure to hold each other accountable to this goal.
-There will also be daily standups and a weekly team check in.

 ## My Personal and Team Values